epicshepich/MChroma/agenda.md

 ## ERROR HANDLING
 - Add some bug-proofing logic to one-point picking (what if the user selects a valley or a featureless region)
+- Write a better version of str.isnumeric():
+    - try to convert to a float; except return false
+    - possibly keep this function and validate in a separate .py file

 ## QUALITY OF LIFE FEATURES
+- "Restore defaults" option for EditChromatogram dialogue
 - Keyboard shortcuts
 - Chain peak picking
 - Allow deleting/editing picked peaks